Master Meta Descriptions: Boost Click-Through Rates

 Truncated meta descriptions

-Sometimes your meta description will get truncated by search engines.
-This can happen because your description is too long or search engines build a different meta description and grab other elements from the page.
+Sometimes, search engines truncate meta descriptions.
+This can happen because the description is too long or because search engines build a different meta-description and grab other elements from the page.

 Simple tips for writing a great meta description.